Sherman Minton: Education

-Minton started at Edwardsville High School in 1905, aged 14.
-The next year the school merged with nearby New Albany High School.
+Minton started at Edwardsville High School, but after that school closed, he attended New Albany High School for the remaining three years.
 There he participated in the football, baseball, and track teams.
-He founded the school's first debate club, the Wranglers, which won several awards.
+He helped start the school's first debate club, the Wranglers, which won several awards.
 He worked in a local arcade, and during summer vacations returned to Fort Worth to work at the Swift plant.
-He was briefly expelled from school after committing a prank in February 1908.
-The school was under the guidance of the innovative Superintendent Charles Allen Prosser, who let Minton return only after he formally apologized before the entire school a week later.
-Minton began dating Gertrude Gurtz in his senior year, and the two remained in regular correspondence after he left for college.
-He graduated high school at the top of his class in 1910.
+He was briefly expelled from school after committing a prank in February 1908, and the superintendent, Charles Allen Prosser, let Minton return only after he formally apologized before the entire school.
+Minton began dating Gertrude Gurtz, whom he later married, in his senior year.
+He graduated high school in 1910.